dfilan/dfilan.github.io/_posts/2020-02-29-analytic_perspective_ai_alignment.md

   - But reasoning could look different in different environments.
 - This perspective relies on things continuing to look pretty similar to current ML.
   - This would be alleviated if you could come up with some sort of sensible theory for how to make systems transparent.
-  - I find it plausible that the devolpment of such a theory should start with people messing around and doing things with systems they have.
+  - I find it plausible that the development of such a theory should start with people messing around and doing things with systems they have.
 - Systems should be transparent to all relevant human stakeholders, not just developers.
   - Sounds right to me - I think people should work on this broader problem.
 But:
     - I don't know how to solve that problem without making them transparent to developers initially.